PlanktoScope/proposals/design/00290-metadata-reorganization.md

 - Organize metadata fields between the configuration files in a more logical way which makes it easier to find specific fields.
 - Make it easy for a user to share their `config.json` file, so that they can make their Planktoscope settings available for reuse on other machines or by other users, but without sharing any personal information or hardware-specific information (e.g. machine serial number).
 - Have a more precise `hardware.json` file for debugging and for holding all information about a specific machine (e.g. which will be useful for FairScope).
-- Create a `personal_info.json` file which eventually could be encrypted and used to commit modifications to the machine, upload datasets to Ecotaxa, or provide other other user-oriented features in the future.
+- Create a `personal_info.json` file which eventually could be encrypted and used to commit modifications to the machine, upload datasets to Ecotaxa, or provide other user-oriented features in the future.
 - Improve data quality by adding more relevant scientific variables to the metadata.

 ## Background